Chatbot Marketing: The 24/7 Marketing Strategy in 2022

-Chatbots can be housed on company websites or directly on messaging platforms, giving marketers flexibility when planning different strategies.
+Chatbots can be housed on company websites or directly on messaging platforms, giving marketers flexibility when planning different marketing strategies.
 Many companies are taking advantage of both options, integrating chatbots into messaging apps as well as on their websites.

-The 5 Types of Chatbots
+What Are The 5 Types of Chatbots?

 1. Support Chatbots